Spicy-Acorn/fusiontext/README.rst

 FusionText
 ==========

-FusionJSON is a node based string library for Blackmagic Design Fusion created by Kristof Indeherberge and Cedric Duriau.
+FusionText is a node based string library for Blackmagic Design Fusion created by Kristof Indeherberge and Cedric Duriau.

 Requirements